 - Place the prepared apple and the blackberries into a saucepan and sprinkle with 1 tablespoon of the sugar.

-- Add 3 tablespoons of cold water and using a medium heat setting, bring to a simmer.
+- Add 3 tablespoons of cold water and set on the hob over medium heat and bring to a simmer, stirring.

 - Allow to simmer, stirring occasionally until the fruit has cooked through and is soft enough to crush with the back of the spoon.